aol/cyclops/readme.md

 * Cyclops integrates best of breed libraries for the Java Platform to produce something more powerful than the sum of the parts.
 * By leveraging high quality existing technology where possible the breadth, scope and quality of the cyclops platform increases all the time.

-# Contributing

-Contributions are very welcome!
-We make heavy use of Lombok, to cut down Java boilerplate - so please do install the appropriate Lombok plugin to your IDE.

 # User Guide